wkwiatek/blog/_posts/2016-06-27-how-to-convince-your-boss-to-use-auth0.markdown

 <img src="https://auth0.com/learn/wp-content/uploads/2016/04/passwordless-hero.png" alt="Fingerprint Authentication with TouchID" />

 ### 4 - Multi-factor authentication

 Several applications suffer different level of authentication attacks.
-One way to eradicate such attacks is to require users to present more than one piece of identifying information.
-Auth0 multi-factor authentication is a method of verifying users which requires them to provide more than just username and password.
+One way to eradicate such attacks is to require users to present more than one piece of identifying information. **Auth0** multi-factor authentication is a method of verifying users which requires them to provide more than just username and password.
 It provides a second layer of security to user log-ins and transactions.

 Why use Auth0 Multi-factor Authentication?

-* Easy to use - Auth0 Multi-factor Authentication is simple to setup and use.
+* **Easy to use** - Auth0 Multi-factor Authentication is simple to setup and use.
 Find out more [here](https://auth0.com/docs/multifactor-authentication)
-* Scalable - Auth0 Multi-factor Authentication harnesses the power of the cloud, hence supporting high volume critical scenarios
+* **Scalable** - Auth0 Multi-factor Authentication harnesses the power of the cloud, hence supporting high volume critical scenarios
-* Always protected - Auth0 Multi-Factor Authentication provides strong authentication using the highest industry standards
+* **Always protected** - Auth0 Multi-Factor Authentication provides strong authentication using the highest industry standards
-* Reliable - 99.98% uptime guarantee of Auth0 Multi-factor Authentication
+* **Reliable** - 99.98% uptime guarantee of Auth0 Multi-factor Authentication

+**Auth0** provides [2-Factor Authentication](https://auth0.com/learn/two-factor-authentication/) with **Google Authenticator** and **Duo** out of the box.

 ### 5 - Passwordless Authentication